 Newspaper Project.
 I ask my students to write a news article on an A3 paper about the death of the victim including an update of the progress of the investigation.
 You can ask them to use the target grammar points such simple past in writing the news.

-On September 2, 2015, around 9:30 to 10:00 pm, Ben is marking in the classroom and he heard footsteps, after a time, he see Faith appear.
-Faith walked up to Ben and asked Ben to give her a chance to atone but Ben refused and walked away, take advantage of opportunities, Faith pick the scissors on the table and stabbed Ben.
+On September 2, 2015, around 9:30 to 10:00 pm, Vic is marking in the classroom and he heard footsteps, after a time, he see Faith appear.
+Faith walked up to Vic and asked him to give her a chance to atone but Vic refused and walked away, take advantage of opportunities, Faith pick the scissors on the table and stabbed Vic.
 Then Faith creating robbery scene and fled.

 Hearing the noise, security guard of the school ran upstairs and saw a matted bloody scene.
 Fear of being suspected as the culprit, George Watchman has cleaned the scene, scented spray for the room and lock the door.
 That is my reasoning on the case.” -Mary, Grade 7

 CSI classroom activity is a fun way to engage students in the lesson, develop collaborative work and critical thinking and provide content for writing.
 This is always a class favorite every year!
 And they never forget about poor Vic Timberlake!